Payrolling benefits in kind (BIKs) delayed until April 2027

 How can employers prepare in advance?

-How will these changes impact on employers already payrolling benefits in kind?
+How will these changes impact on employers already payrolling Benefits in Kind?

-Those who have previously registered voluntarily to payroll their employees’ benefits, should find the transition relatively easy to navigate, as their employees are already familiar with the process.
+Those who have previously registered to voluntarily payroll their employees’ benefits should find the transition relatively easy to navigate, as their employees are already familiar with the process.

 The main changes will be as follows: